 Antiretroviral therapy (ART) coverage among all age groups

 Overall antiretroviral therapy coverage among children was lower than among adults in low- and middle-income countries.
-Children represented 7% of the people receiving antiretroviral therapy and 12% of the people who needed it.
-Of the 1 900 000
+Children represented 6% of the people receiving antiretroviral therapy and approximately 10% of the people living with HIV.

 Of the 3.2 million [2.9–3.5 million] children estimated to need antiretroviral therapy, only 23% [21–25%] had access to treatment versus 37% of adults [35–39%].

 An additional 1.2 million people in high income countries were receiving ART in 2013, bringing the total number of people on ART globally to 12.9 million.

 Access to ART has increased rapidly in low- and middle-income countries since 2003 from just 400 000 to 11.7 million by the end of 2013.
 The estimated ART coverage in low- and middle-income countries increased from 30% in 2012 to 36% in 2013.
 The greatest increase occurred in sub-Saharan Africa, where ART was uncommon up to 2003 (100 000 people on ART) and increased over 90-fold to 9.1 million in 2013.
 Regions that have made less progress are those in which the epidemic is predominantly concentrated in populations with lower access and utilization of services, such as sex workers, injecting drug users, and men who have sex with men.